TanvirMahmudTushar/Bisheshoggo/README.md

 ## 3. Solution Overview

-**Bisheshoggo AI** is an AI-powered, offline-first healthcare platform designed specifically for Bangladesh's Hill Tracts and rural regions.
-It bridges the healthcare gap by providing:
+**Bisheshoggo AI** is always ready to bring treatment to the place where even internet can't reach:

 ### Core Features: